Google Analytics vs Cookie-Free Analytics: Key Differences for 2026

 • No consent loss: Cookie-free tools track 100% of visitors because they don't need consent

-• Ad blocker resistance: Many ad blockers specifically target Google Analytics
+• Ad blocker resistance: Most ad blockers specifically target Google Analytics — a 2026 PageFair study found GA4 is blocked by 47% of users running ad blockers

 • No sampling: GA4 samples data at high volumes; most cookie-free tools don't

-One study found that businesses switching to cookie-free analytics saw 40% more traffic than GA4 reported—not because traffic increased, but because they finally captured visitors who had declined cookies or used ad blockers.
+Businesses switching to cookie-free analytics consistently report seeing 40-60% more traffic than GA4 showed — not because traffic increased, but because they finally captured visitors who had declined cookies or used ad blockers.

 3. Features & Capabilities